 Composite fillings are plastic tooth-coloured fillings that look and feel natural when placed in a patient's mouth.

 Composite fillings are created to closely match the colour of your natural teeth, allowing them to blend in seamlessly with the rest of your smile.
 These materials are also relatively easy to shape and mould onto teeth, and because they bond naturally to teeth, your dentist will not have to remove as much existing enamel during the preparation process.

 In order to place this type of filling, your dentist will first remove decay from the tooth and then apply bonding material to the inside of the cavity.
 Once that step is complete, thin layers of composite resin are poured into the prepared hole.
 With the help of a curing light, each layer hardens to a solid state.
 When the final layer of composite has hardened, your dentist will shape the filling so that it matches the shape of your natural teeth and allows for comfortable and problem-free chewing.

 A strong, tooth-coloured dental restoration is created by combining hard and brittle porcelain fillings with metal, which results in a tooth-coloured dental restoration.

 A porcelain filling is created in a dental lab and returned to your dentist, who cements it in place in your mouth.
 It is typically necessary to schedule at least two dental appointments in order to complete the procedure.

 Silver in colour, amalgam fillings are frequently used to fill teeth located at the back of the mouth.
 They are a mixture of metals, including mercury, silver, copper, and tin, among others.

-While the silver colour may not be appealing to people who prefer a more natural appearance, they are a long-lasting option for molars that are subjected to a great deal of wear and tear.
+The silver colour may not be a popular choice for people who prefer a more natural appearance, however, amalgam fillings are a long-lasting option for molars that are subjected to a great deal of wear and tear.